awsdocs/amazon-sns-developer-guide/doc_source/sns-vpc.md

       $ chmod 400 VPCE-Tutorial-KeyPair.pem
       ```

-## Step 2: Create the AWS resources<a name="sns-vpc-tutorial-resources"></a>
+## Step 2: Create the AWS resources<a name="sns-vpc-resources"></a>

-To set up the infrastructure that supports this tutorial, you use an AWS CloudFormation *template*\.
+To set up the infrastructure, you use an AWS CloudFormation *template*\.
 A template is a file that acts as a blueprint for building AWS resources, such as Amazon EC2 instances and Amazon SNS topics\.
-The template for this tutorial is provided on GitHub for you to download\.
+The template for this process is provided on GitHub for you to download\.

 You provide the template to AWS CloudFormation, and AWS CloudFormation provisions the resources that you need as a *stack* in your AWS account\.
 A stack is a collection of resources that you manage as a single unit\.
-When you finish the tutorial, you can use AWS CloudFormation to delete all of the resources in the stack at once\.
+When you finish these steps, you can use AWS CloudFormation to delete all of the resources in the stack at once\.
 These resources don't remain in your AWS account, unless you want them to\.

-The stack for this tutorial includes the following resources:
+The stack for this process includes the following resources:
 + A VPC and the associated networking resources, including a subnet, a security group, an internet gateway, and a route table\.
 + An Amazon EC2 instance that's launched into the subnet in the VPC\.
 + An Amazon SNS topic\.